BWB blends a wholesome chunk of charities work with a commercial practice.

 The vacation scheme

 Bates Wells Braithwaite hosts three vacation schemes over Easter and the summer.
-Each lasts for two weeks, and there are three to four spaces per placement.
+Each lasts for two weeks, and there are four spaces per placement.

 Applications and assessments

-BWB receives around 750 direct training contract applications each year.
-Candidates must first complete online screening questions followed by an online application form.
-If successful, applicants complete a verbal reasoning test and then a video interview.
+BWB receives around 400 direct training contract applications each year.
+Candidates must first complete an online application form.
+If successful, applicants complete a psychometric test and if successful, will then be asked to complete a video interview.

-The firm selects just 18 to attend a half-day assessment (vac schemers do this during their time with the firm).
+The firm selects just 20 to attend an assessment day (vac schemers do this during their time with the firm).
 This usually takes place at the beginning of July.
-The day begins with Hayley Ferraro and training principal Paul Seath delivering a brief introduction.
-Then there's a research project that culminates in a presentation.
+The day begins with a trainee breakfast and Hayley Ferraro and the training principal Paul Seath delivering a brief introduction.
+Then there is a group and written exercise.
 Following this, candidates undergo an interview with a panel of two partners and one associate.
 “It's focused on your CV, grades and experiences,” a current trainee revealed, adding: “They also throw in a couple of general questions to test your knowledge and ability to think logically.
 It's quite relaxed, though – it's more like a conversation than a grilling.”

 The day also involves a trainee-led tour and concludes with an informal drinks session.